wallymathieu/assertfail/_posts/2022-09-24-Architecture-and-functional-programming.md

 date: 2022-09-24T14:59:11+02:00
 ---

+This post is a continuation of [Unclean architecture](https://assertfail.gewalli.se/2022/09/22/Unclean-architecture.html).

 ## Clean architecture

 From what I understand of [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) it's an iteration of [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) also known as Ports and Adapters (see the Wikipedia page).